reiniiriarios/newver/README.md

 # 🔥 newver

-A silly little script to help quickly update a version in package files, then push.
+A silly little script to help quickly update a version in package files, then commit, tag, and push.
 Useful when, like me, you use tagged releases and push versions manually and frequently.

 ## Supported data formats